 Scouts Aotearoa is a private organisation.
 Membership is by mutual agreement.
 Volunteers joining the movement are asked to agree to six basic things:

-Hold and maintain a current NZ police vetting check which has been approved by the National Scout Centre
+Hold and maintain a current NZ police vetting check, which has been approved by the National Scout Centre

 Read, uphold, and abide by our Values and our Code of Ethics